donatelucas/feedreader/README.md

 ## Tech

-We used React Native to build our mobile app, and we used Android Studio to have access to an emulator.
+We used React Native to build our mobile app natively, and we used Android Studio or XCode to have access to an emulator.

 ## Getting Started